-The school office is open from 7:30am - 4:00pm every day that school is in session and will be closed during the month of July.
-The school phone number is 210-888-9483.
+The school office is open from 7:30AM - 3:50PM every full day, from 7:30AM - 12:55PM every early release day, and from 7:30AM - 1:50PM on final exam days, and the school office will be closed during the month of July.
+The school phone number is (210) 888-9485.
 Messages may be left on voice mail any time the phone is busy or we are out of the office.
 Messages left after hours will be returned the next working day.
 Also, families may contact the administration via e-mail (please see the Directory or our website).
+The school's FAX number is (210) 888-9484.

 The administration asks that non-urgent calls to the school office be made between 9 and 11 and between 1 and 3, since other times during the school day are "high-traffic" periods.
-Messages for faculty can be left on their personal voice-mail boxes at any time, though e-mail is usually a quicker way to get in touch.
-Please note that administration has directed the faculty to check email before 7:30 a.m. each day, and then maintain their focus on their teaching duties throughout the school day.
-Parents should not expect teachers to read and/or respond to emails between 7:30 a.m. and 4:00 p.m.
+Messages for faculty can be left in their personal voice-mail boxes at any time, though e-mail is usually a quicker way to get in touch.

-School starts daily at 7:50am and ends at 3:15pm.
-For safety reasons, students should not arrive on campus earlier than 7:30am, nor stay later than 4:00pm, unless they are attending an organized, adult-supervised program associated with the school.
+School starts daily at 7:45AM and ends at 3:25PM on full days, at 12:30PM on early release days, and at 1:50PM on exam days.
+For safety reasons, students should not arrive on campus earlier than 7:25AM nor stay later than 4:00PM on full days, 1:05PM on early release days, and 2:25PM on final exam days, unless they are attending an organized, adult-supervised program associated with the school.
 Students must leave campus immediately after school dismisses in the afternoon, unless they are involved in an activity under the supervision of a teacher or sponsor.
 If a student is involved in an after-school activity, he or she must remain in the area where the activity is scheduled to take place.
 The student may not go to another area of the school without permission by the teacher or sponsor overseeing the activity.